kburk1997/TrustNews/README.md

 ##What about satire news sources?
 This extension displays whether or not a news source is a satire news source so that the user does not confuse satire with news.

-##How do I use this extension?
-* First, enable this extension under "Extensions".
-* Then, go to any news site and click the TrustNews icon.
-* A popup should appear determining if the extension could determine what news site you were on, if it is a satire site, and the reliability of this site with an explanation.

 ##Where can I download this extension?
 This extension will soon be available on the Chrome Web Store.